mikavir/casa-quest/TESTING.md

 I fully acknowledge and understand that, in a real-world scenario, an extensive set of additional tests would be more comprehensive.

+## User Testing
+This web application have been tried out by a few individuals.
+This is a feedback given by a user and the bugs have been fixed since then.

 ## Bugs

 - Tooltipped buttons posting data and making duplicate id.